T0pGeek/truenas-on-hyper-V/README.md

  <p align="center">
  <h1>Instaling Truenas on Hyper-V</h1>
  </p>
-  this tutorial will show you how to setup, and configure Truenas scale on Hyper-V.
+  this Tutorial will show you how to setup and configure TrueNAS Scale on Hyper-V.
  <h2>Video Demonstration</h2>
  https://youtu.be/vkGs64GSq6Q

- <h2>Prerequisites and installation of Truenas Scale on Hyper-V</h1>
+ <h2>Prerequisites and Installation of Truenas Scale on Hyper-V</h1>

 - Windows 11/10 pro edition
 - Truenas Scale iso